Totley Tunnel: Construction

 The tunnel was the proving ground of a number of boring machines for the shot holes, using gelignite to blast the rock.
 No limit was set on the amount and, in all, some 163 LT were used.
 The atmosphere in the workings was hot and humid, and compressed air used for ventilation.
 For a time at the Padley end, a turbine was installed in the Burbage Brook to drive a fan.

-During construction a natural cavern, several hundred feet in area, was discovered, which was incorporated into the tunnel and a large air shaft was installed to the surface.
+During construction a natural cavern, several hundred square feet in area, was discovered, which was incorporated into the tunnel and a large air shaft was installed to the surface.
 The entrance to the cavern can be seen on the up side (towards Sheffield) of the tunnel halfway through.

 Because of the damp conditions, the workforce suffered outbreaks of typhoid, diphtheria, smallpox and scarlet fever.
 Accommodation was scarce, and the workers lived often twenty to thirty in a house.
 Working 24-hour shifts, as soon as one man got out of his bed, another would take his place, with little in the way of washing or sanitary facilities.